- March 19, 2020

 The next wave of FINRA arbitration claims is coming and those claims will be based on a variety of different unsuitable products and strategies, including but not limited to, securities fraud, negligence, misrepresentation, unsuitable investments, overconcentration, and failure to diversify.
-The Wolper Law Firm is already hearing from a number of investors, who have been impacted by recent market events.
+The Wolper Law Firm, P.A. is already hearing from a number of investors, who have been impacted by recent market events.
 Their complaints have fallen into the following buckets:

 • Overconcentration—Asset allocation is the cornerstone of sound financial planning.
 A well diversified portfolio includes diversification across different securities, sectors, asset classes, geographic regions and investment strategies (i.e., value, growth, large-cap, mid-cap, etc).
 In recent years, many accounts have become overweight in equities and Financial Advisors were reluctant to recommend taking money “off the table” or simply ignored the account altogether.
 Some Financial Advisors continued to “buy the dips.”
 The overconcentration of assets in the equities sector will lead to disproportionate and unnecessary losses for investors, particularly those who are retired and can least afford to experience investment losses.